ClementNerma/NightOS/docs/specs/shell-scripting.md

 ### Handle the `null` value

-If we try to access an optional value "as is", we will get a type error:
+If we try to access an nullable value "as is", we will get a type error:

 ```hydre
 var a = ?(1)